MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 ==== Client Views

-The client view is split into to seperate steps since the client needs to find nearby peers and connect to them.
+The client view is split into separate steps since the client needs to find nearby peers and connect to them.
 Only after a successful connection was established the testing can begin.

 ===== Browser View